pavithrc/nisp2aris/README.md

-# Cavecats

 # TODO

-* Model med mandatory standards
-* Model med emerging standards
-* Model med fading standards
-* Model med unmarked standards
-* Relations - Brug tag navn i stedet for ID
+* Relations - Use tag name instead of ID
-* Relations modeller - Tilføj CS og P på modeller